Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Margaret River was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Margaret River was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (33.1%), Australian (25.5%), and Irish (8.2%).
-Notably, French (1.1%) was overrepresented compared to the regional average of 0.7%, as were Dutch (1.9% vs 1.7%) and Welsh (0.8% vs 0.7%).
+Buddhism, however, was overrepresented compared to the rest of WA, making up 1.6% vs 1.1%.
+The top three ancestry groups were English (33.1%), Australian (25.5%), and Irish (8.2%).
+Notably, French (1.1%) Welsh (0.8%), and Dutch (1.9%) ethnicities were overrepresented compared to regional averages of 0.7%, 0.7%, and 1.7% respectively.

 Frequently Asked Questions - Diversity